spinscale/kibana2json/README.md

 First, make sure you have crystal installed.
 See the [crystal install docs](https://crystal-lang.org/docs/installation/).

 Second, run `crystal build --release src/kibana2json.cr` and use the `kibana2json` binary created in the directory.
+Alternatively you can run `shards build --production --release`

 ## Usage